second-state/crunw/README.md

 ./running_wasm_in_kubernetes_2.sh
 ```

-This above script is the last step in this demo (will get you to the very end of this demonstration).

-Otherwise, please continue performing he final part of this demonstration using the following manual steps.
+If you prefer to do this manually, please continue performing he final part of this demonstration using the following manual steps.

----

-To start using your cluster, you can open up another terminal/tab and run:
+### Manual start

 ```bash
 export KUBECONFIG=/var/run/kubernetes/admin.kubeconfig